sohanrai09/new-blog/content/posts/robot-framework-3.md

     Sanity Checks    ${conn}
 ```
 `Sanity Checks` is a keyword which has a bunch of tests to be run as a part of network validation, shown below. `run keyword if` as it says, would be executed when a given condition is met.
-In this case, we are checking if variable `${configure.save_cfg}` is set to `True`, this values again comes from the Variables file.
+In this case, we are checking if variable `${configure.save_cfg}` is set to `True`, this value again comes from the Variables file.
 When True, `Config Backup` keyword is executed which as seen before saves the current configuration to a .txt file.
 ```
 Sanity Checks
     [Documentation]    list of checks to run before and after a configuration change